lukasdevit/odin-project/pizza-time/README.md

 #### Oh my god, where do I start?

 - Step 1: Create HTML!
 - Step 2: Learn canvas!

-Be right back..
+- Step 3: Decide, that using images is easier!
+- Step 4: Create image for every type of dough.
+(I do it myself, don't hate the design please.)
+- Step 5: Buy Photoshop, because Gimp is feeling like a torture.